A McKay correspondence for reflection groups: Introduction

+The referee noted that this implies that the map $A \to \Abar$ is a homological epimorphism in the sense of~\cite{MarksVitoria}, and their Theorem 3.3 implies that $\Abar$ is a universal localization of $A$.

 In particular, interpreting $A$, $AeA$ and $\Abar$ geometrically, we exhibit a matrix factorization $(\varphi, \psi)$ of $J \in S$ whose cokernel is $\Abar$ as left $S$-module.
-Curiously, this matrix factorization comes from the group matrix of $G$ (see Section \ref{Sec:Geometry}) and it is (skew-)symmetric in that the $S$--dual (or transpose matrix) $\psi^*$ is equivalent to $\vp$.
+Curiously, this matrix factorization comes from the group matrix of $G$ (see Section \ref{Sub:groupmatrix}) and it is (skew-)symmetric in that the $S$--dual (or transpose matrix) $\psi^*$ is equivalent to $\vp$.
+Further, we determine the decomposition of $\Abar$ into indecomposable summands over $R/(\Delta)$ and the rank of $\Abar$ over the discriminant (Prop.~ \ref{Prop:groupmatrix}).
+We can also deduce that $\Abar$ is not an endomorphism ring over the discriminant if $G$ has generating pseudo-reflections of order $\geq 3$ (Cor.~\ref{Cor:AbarEndomorphismring}).

 The next step is to show that the quotient $\Abar$ is isomorphic to an endomorphism ring over $R/(\Delta)$ if $G$ is generated by reflections of order two.
-First we generalize Auslander's theorem ``noncommutatively'': For any $G \leqslant \GL(n,\CC)$ consider the small group $\Gamma:=G \cap \SL(n,\CC)$ and its invariant ring $T:=S^\Gamma$.
+First we generalize Auslander's theorem ``noncommutatively'': For any $G \leqslant \GL(n,\CC)$ consider the small group $\Gamma:=G \cap \SL(n,\CC)$ and its invariant ring $S^\Gamma$.
 Then $\Gamma \leqslant G$ is a normal subgroup and

 is a short exact sequence of groups.
 Assume that $H:=G/\Gamma$ is complementary to $\Gamma$, as will be the case for $H$ cyclic of prime order.
 From this we obtain the following generalization of Auslander's theorem: